Best HPI Check Websites UK: 2026 Comparison

 None of these issues will be disclosed by a seller with something to hide.
 A history check is one of the most reliable ways to surface problems before they become your problem.

-Mobile use: Many buyers are looking at cars on the move — checking listings, viewing photos, and running history checks in real time between viewings.
+Mobile use: Many buyers are looking at cars on the move: checking listings, viewing photos, and running history checks in real time between viewings.
 A report designed to be read on a phone is meaningfully more useful in those moments than one built primarily for desktop.
-A clean layout that loads quickly and presents results clearly on a small screen is a practical advantage, not a cosmetic one.

-Imported or European vehicles: If you are considering a car that has been imported from mainland Europe or has a history of continental registration, CarVertical's access to European auction and damage records is a genuine advantage that the UK-focused providers cannot match.
-The additional cost reflects this niche capability.
+Imported or European vehicles: If you are considering an imported car from mainland Europe or one with continental registration history, CarVertical's wider European database is a genuine advantage that UK-focused providers cannot match.

 Brand familiarity: HPI, the AA and the RAC carry strong consumer recognition, and there is nothing wrong with choosing a familiar name.
-However, brand recognition does not guarantee a better report or more accurate data.
-Newer providers operating in this space typically access the same core databases — the differentiator is how the information is presented and whether it is easy to act on.
+Brand recognition does not, by itself, guarantee a better report; the differentiator is usually how the information is presented and whether it is easy to act on.

 Frequently Asked Questions About HPI Checks